More about: 20 Best Things To Do in Madrid

 This impressive glass palace is for me one of the best kept jewels of Madrid.
 It is inside the Retiro Park itself, but for me, it deserves a separate mention because it is a bit out of the central area of the park, so not all tourists come here and it is a real marvel for all the senses.
 There is always a musician playing and several peacocks bathing in the small lake at the entrance.

-7. Marvel at the Segovia Aqueduct
+11. Marvel at the aqueduct of Segovia

 In addition to the advantages that Madrid has as a city, its geographical location makes it the perfect starting point for exploring nearby cities and one of them is Segovia, presided over by its famous stone aqueduct and known for the suckling pig served in its restaurants (if you book in advance).
 Getting to Segovia from Madrid will take you no more than an hour.